McIntosh County, North Dakota: Politics

 McIntosh County is a powerfully Republican county.
 The only Democrats to carry McIntosh County have been Franklin D. Roosevelt in 1936 and 1932, plus Al Smith in 1928.
-In 1920, 1940, 1944. and 1952 elections the Republican Presidential candidate received over ninety percent of the county's vote.
-Although shifting somewhat Democratic in more recent Presidential elections, John McCain received nearly sixty percent of the county's vote in the 2008 U.S. presidential election.
-Donald Trump won seventy-seven percent of the vote in 2016, the best result in the county since Ronald Reagan.
+In 1920, 1940, 1944. and 1952 elections the Republican presidential candidate received over ninety percent of the county's vote.
+Although shifting somewhat Democratic in more recent Presidential elections (owing to German isolationist resentment of US wars in the Middle East), John McCain received nearly sixty percent of the county's vote in the 2008 U.S. presidential election.
+Donald Trump won seventy-six percent of the vote in 2016, the best result in the county since Ronald Reagan.

-The county is represented in the US House of Representatives by Republican Kevin Cramer.
+The county is represented in the US House of Representatives by Republican Kelly Armstrong.
 As part of District 28 it is represented in the North Dakota Senate by Robert S. Erbele (R) and in the North Dakota House of Representatives by Mike Brandenburg (R) and Jeffery Magrum (R).